RNZIH Publications

 Greening the City: Bringing Biodiversity Back into the Urban Environment

-Proceedings of a conference held by the Royal New Zealand Institute of Horticulture in Christchurch, 21–24 October 2003.
+Proceedings of a conference held by the Royal NZ Institute of Horticulture in Christchurch, 21–24 October 2003.

 These proceedings, edited by Murray Dawson and published December 2005, contain papers from a highly successful conference on urban biodiversity covering a broad range of topics including: